1.9 to 2.1 Cooling System Conversion Bundle

 If your early-style cooling system is all original, or if you have been putting money into it here and there to keep it going, don't throw more good money at bad!
 There is no single system more important to keeping you going down the road than the cooling system.
 Take the opportunity to convert over to the most efficient system VW ever delivered in a Vanagon.
 Do it all.
 Do it right.
 Do it once!

-Here is a breakdown of all the new parts included in this bundle:
+Here is a breakdown of all the parts included in the BASIC bundle:

 • Thermostat Housing Bundle